moodlehq/moodle-docker/README.md

 3m3.17s (55.02Mb)
 ```

-If you are going with the second option, this *can* be used for local development of the mobile app, given that the `moodleapp` container serves the app on the local 8100 port.
+If you are going with the second option, this *can* be used for local development of the Moodle App, given that the `moodleapp` container serves the app on the local 8100 port.
 However, this is intended to run Behat tests that require interacting with a local Moodle environment.
 Normal development should be easier calling `npm start` in the host system.

-By all means, if you don't want to have npm installed locally you can go full docker executing the following commands before starting the containers:
+By all means, if you don't want to have npm installed locally you can go full Docker executing the following commands before starting the containers:

 ```
-docker run --volume $MOODLE_DOCKER_APP_PATH:/app --workdir /app node:11 npm install docker run --volume $MOODLE_DOCKER_APP_PATH:/app --workdir /app node:11 npm run setup
+docker run --volume $MOODLE_DOCKER_APP_PATH:/app --workdir /app node:14 npm install docker run --volume $MOODLE_DOCKER_APP_PATH:/app --workdir /app node:14 npm run setup
 ```

+You can learn more about writing tests for the app in [Acceptance testing for the Moodle App](https://docs.moodle.org/dev/Acceptance_testing_for_the_Moodle_App).

 ## Using VNC to view behat tests